History Awards Nomination Information

 The Journal of York County Heritage is available annually to all members of the History Center as a benefit of membership.
 The 2021 edition of the Journal is now available for $6.95 in both our Museum Book Shop and online at our Gift Shop and Book Store.

 Prior editions are also available for sale at the Museum Book Shop located at 250 E. Market St., York.
 Supplies are limited, so grab your copy today!
 Buy each previous edition individually, or purchase a combination for special price.
 They make great gifts for the holidays and other special occasions.

 Call for Papers

 Deadline for submitting articles: December 1, 2021

-The York County History Center is now accepting articles for the ninth edition to be published in the Fall of 2018.
+The York County History Center is now accepting articles for the twelfth edition to be published in the Fall of 2021.
 Originally created in 2010 to celebrate York County history, material culture, cultural heritage, and people, articles of original scholarship are accepted.
 Preference will be given to those authors that utilize the York County History Center’s collection, either in full or in part.
 Photographs and/or other illustrative materials are encouraged but not required.
-The manuscript must be original, unpublished, written in English, and limited to 3,000 words.
+Generally, the manuscript must be original, unpublished, written in English, and limited to 3,000 words.
+The History Center especially encourages articles that examine diverse York County communities.
+Endnotes are required.